Spring-0/face-censor/README.md

 A Python-based system for detecting faces in images and videos using YOLOv8, with the ability to censor detected faces.
 The system is designed to be modular and extensible.

-Currently does not include a user interface, but will be implementing one very soon.

 ## Features

 - Face detection using YOLOv8
 - Support for both image and video processing
+- Easy to use User Interface
 - Modular censoring system
 - Trained on the WIDER FACE dataset via Roboflow
 - Multiple masking methods including: blur, emoji, and text (see [demo](#demo))

-## Installation
+## Local Installation

 1. Clone the repository:
 ```bash